Editor’s Note: Ohio Sports Betting Officially Underway As Of Jan. 1, 2023

 Ohio’s handle could even reach $8 billion to $10 billion in Year 1.

-Ohio State University is a perennial NCAA national title contender, and the University of Cincinnati made the College Football Playoff last season.
+Ohio State University is a perennial NCAA national title contender, and the University of Cincinnati appeared in the 2022 College Football Playoff.
 Ohio also has six more FBS college football teams, which all play in the Mid-American Conference.

 PlayOhio estimate: 85% of football bets will be on NFL